kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 ## Proposal

-- Add a FailingToStart Condition for the following cases:
+- Add a PodFailedToStart Condition for the following cases:

   - Invalid Image Name
   - Image not found locally when ImagePullPolicy is set to never.
   - Existing config map but invalid key reference
+  - Container lifecycle hook failures

 ### User Stories